 In a career marked by artistic triumphs, the past few years for Taylor have been notable for both creative virtuosity and recognition of exceptional achievement.
 In 2011, Taylor was honored with a Carnegie Hall Perspectives series, which consisted of four concert evenings presented by Carnegie Hall and featuring Taylor and personally selected musical guests.
 In 2012, he was awarded the distinguished Chevalier of the Order of Arts and Letters by the French government and in 2011, was awarded the National Medal of Arts by President Barack Obama.
 Both medals are their Nation’s highest honors for artistic excellence recognizing “outstanding achievements and support of the arts.”
 In November 2015, Taylor was presented with the Presidential Medal of Freedom, the Nation’s highest civilian honor.

 Most recently it was announced that Taylor will be the recipient of the Kennedy Center Honors in December of this year.
 The Honors are presented annually to individuals who have enriched American culture by distinguished achievement in the performing arts.

-James Taylor has received honorary doctorates of music from Williams College and the Berklee School of Music.
-Raised in North Carolina, he lives in western Massachusetts with his wife Caroline and their sons Henry and Rufus.
+Raised in North Carolina, Taylor lives in Massachusetts with his wife, Caroline, and their twins, Henry and Rufus.